Tokyo has 226 Michelin-starred restaurants, more than any other city in the world

 While that’s always going to be a contentious call, there’s definitely a dedication to excellence in Japanese kitchens, whether in five-star hotels or humble alleyway “yokocho” noodle shops.
 So what makes this city such a dining powerhouse?

-We asked seven renowned chefs and restaurant insiders to reveal what they think makes the city a Michelin-starred paradise.
+We asked seven renowned chefs and restaurant insiders to reveal what they think makes the city a Michelin-starred destination:

 1. Thierry Marais, Ritz Carlton Tokyo